Šodolovci

 Šodolovci (Шодоловци, Páznán) is a village and a municipality in Osijek-Baranja County in eastern Croatia.
-In 7 villages of the Šodolovci Municipality there was 1,653 inhabitants at the time of 2011 Census.
+In the seven villages of the Šodolovci Municipality, there were 1,653 inhabitants at the time of the 2011 census.

-Landscape of the Šodolovci Municipality is marked by the Pannonian Basin plains and agricultural fields of maize, wheat, common sunflower and sugar beet.
+The landscape of the Šodolovci Municipality is marked by the Pannonian Basin plains and agricultural fields of maize, wheat, common sunflower and sugar beet.

 Name

 The name of the village in Croatian or Serbian is plural.

 Geography

-Šodolovci Municipality is divided into two parts with village Palača and the largest village Silaš constituting an exclave separated from the rest of municipality by Ernestinovo Municipality and village of Laslovo on its closest point.
+Šodolovci Municipality is divided into two parts with the village Palača and the largest village Silaš constituting an exclave separated from the rest of municipality by Ernestinovo Municipality and the village of Laslovo on its closest point.
 In addition, Silaš Exclave is in itself de facto pene-enclave as the main road between Palača and Silaš goes through the village of Korođ in neighboring Vukovar-Srijem County.
 Within the main part of the municipality villages Ada and Paulin Dvor are pene-enclaves.
 Local road between Šodolovci and Ada is not asphalted which is limiting its use during the bad weather conditions and is reorienting transportation over the Ernestinovo Municipality.
 There is no bridge on Vuka river between Paulin Dvor and the rest of municipality within its boundaries with nearest roads going through Vladislavci or Ernestinovo Municipality.
 State road D518 passes through the village of Ada.
 Other county roads include Ž4109 and Ž4130.
 Local L209 railway between Vinkovci–Gaboš–Osijek passes through the municipality for a couple of hundreds of meters next to the Palača village yet there is no local station as the village is using local station in Laslovo with which it is physically connected.
 The territory of the municipality is almost completely flat as it is part of the Pannonian Plain.
 Southern part of the municipality is mostly covered in forest.